 How To Make Dumplings For Mince

-I’m unsure if you’d be eating Mince and Dumplings if you’re vegetarian, but just in case you’re adapting my recipe with a meat substitute, like Quorn mince, then vegetable suet is also available.
+- ATORA Beef Suet: I use beef suet as it’s traditional, and this is a really well known brand in the UK.
+Unsure if you’d be browsing a Mince and Dumplings recipe if you’re vegetarian, but just in case you’re adapting my recipe with a meat substitute, like Quorn mince, then vegetable suet is also available.

 Method For Mince and Dumplings